amgfernandes/amgfernandes/README.md

 ### Hi there 👋

+# Biography
+I am an experienced Neuroscientist fascinated by the analysis of data to extract valuable insights and create knowledge.
+I believe that knowledge and education empower people and improve our world.
+I love teaching and working in a team to solve complex questions.

+“Education is the most powerful weapon which you can use to change the world.” -Nelson Mandela

+# Interests

+- Neuroscience
+- Education
+- Artificial Intelligence
+- Genetics
+- Education

+## PhD in Neuroscience, 2013

+University of Freiburg

+## Licentiate in Biology (equivalent to Master's degree), 2008

+University of Porto

 <!--
 **amgfernandes/amgfernandes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.